 How to deal with behavioral analysis

-Pretending to be a human is tough, but not impossible.
+Pretending to be a human is tough — being one is already hard enough.
+But not impossible.
 Here's how bots can blend in better:

 - Use browser automation to scroll, move the mouse, hover, click, and add random delays.